vsrinivas/fuchsia/development/api/c.md

 A future version of this document will give guidance as to how to describe string parameters in C interfaces.

-#### Anonymouse types
+#### Anonymous types

 Top-level anonymous types are not allowed.
-Anonymous structures and unions are allowed insade other structures, and inside function bodies, as they are then not part of the top level namespace.
+Anonymous structures and unions are allowed inside other structures, and inside function bodies, as they are then not part of the top level namespace.
 For instance, the following contains an allowed anonymous union.